WetHat/OnenoteTaggingKit/markdown/v5.0/Home.md

 # System Requirements

 * _OneNote_ 2010, 2013, 2016, 2019 or later, _OneNote_ 365 Desktop (from Office 365).
   :warning: The Windows App Store version is **not** supported.
+OneNote Desktop is no longer part of the regular Office distribution but can be installed for free:

+  1. Navigate to the [OneNote Download ]https://www.onenote.com/Download) website.
+  2. Download the installer by clicking the `Download` button.
+  3. Run the downloaded installer `OfficeSetup.exe`.
+  4. Once OneNote Desktop is installed you can proceed with the installation of the TaggingKit.

-* Windows 7, 8, 8.1, 10 (32-bit/64-bit); Windows Server 2008 R2 or later
+* Windows 7, 8, 8.1, 10 (32-bit/64-bit); Windows 11 (64-bit); Windows Server 2008 R2 or later

 * .net 4.5

 To instructions on how to check the _OneNote_ version refer